Written in 2017, with a few updates in 2022.

 They’re not alone.
 With rents skyrocketing and wages staying flat, working families across the Twin Cities are struggling to afford safe, stable places to live.
 It’s difficult to get ahead.
 When Kathy became pregnant with their second son, Devin, they realized their family was growing but they weren’t any closer to owning their own place.

-Kathy had already worked on a few build sites when she stepped foot on what would be their home in Chaska for the first time.
+Kathy had already volunteered on a few Habitat build sites when she stepped foot on what would be their home in Chaska for the first time.
 A church group was there, and she jumped right in among them, ready to get down to work.
 As she picked up her hammer and swung, a Pastor came over.

 “Excuse me, but is that the first nail you’re pounding into your house?” he said.